icopy-site/awesome/docs/awesome/awesome-parasite.md

  * [Olival et al. 2017](https://zenodo.org/record/807517#.Wv7kuFMvzOQ) - Mammal-virus database with [analysis](https://www.nature.com/articles/nature22975?sf90794030).
  * [PREDICT](http://data.predict.global/) - Field data from the USAID PREDICT project 2008-2019, a global emerging virus surveillance program.
 This data is downloadable if you have a healthmap account.
+ * [Benesh et al. 2017](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.1680) - Extensive database with 8,510 host species associations of parasites with complex life cycles (acanthocephalans, cestodes, and nematodes).
+Includes life‐history data such as development time and body size for each life cycle stage of the parasites.
- * [Global Mammal Parasite Database 2.0](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.1799)- A database of the parasites of wild ungulates (artiodactyls and perissodactyls), carnivores, and primates.
+ * [Global Mammal Parasite Database 2.0](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.1799) - A database of the parasites of wild ungulates (artiodactyls and perissodactyls), carnivores, and primates.
+ * [NCEAS Interaction Web data](https://www.nceas.ucsb.edu/interactionweb/resources.html#host_parasite) - Collation of fish host and parasites datasets from several Canadain liminological sites, including information on prevalence and intensity.
+Part of a larger database of species interactions in food webs and plant relationships.
  * [PEARL](http://pearl.berkeley.edu/) - Conservation assessments of macroparasitic invertebrates.
  * [Virus-Host DB](http://www.genome.jp/virushostdb/view/) - A synthesis of host-virus associations from genomes posted in NCBI/RefSeq and GenBank.
  * [NHM Host-parasite database](http://www.nhm.ac.uk/research-curation/scientific-resources/taxonomy-systematics/host-parasites/) - A database of parasitic worms maintained by London Natural History Museum.
-[Wells et al. 2018](http://nicholasjclark.weebly.com/uploads/4/4/9/4/44946407/wells_etal_2018_globchangbiol.pdf) provides a broad analysis of this database, and you can access data through the R package [helmithR](https://github.com/ropensci/helminthR).
+[Wells et al. 2018](http://nicholasjclark.weebly.com/uploads/4/4/9/4/44946407/wells_etal_2018_globchangbiol.pdf) provides a broad analysis of this database, and you can access data through the R package [helminthR](https://github.com/ropensci/helminthR).
  * [Arctos](http://arctos.database.museum/SpecimenSearch.cfm) - A collective management database for museum specimens.
 See below for specific collections.
 Data includes locality and collection dates, and is downloadable for any registered accounts.
  * [ENHanCEd Infectious Diseases Database (EID2)](https://eid2.liverpool.ac.uk/) - A database that pulls organism associations from NCBI sequences and PubMed.
+See database and brief analysis in [Wardeh et al. 2015](https://www.nature.com/articles/sdata201549).
  * [Arbovirus Catalog (ARBOCAT)](https://wwwn.cdc.gov/arbocat/) - The CDC-curated arbovirus information including dates of first isolation and wildlife hosts.
  * [Global Biotic Interactions (GloBI)](https://www.globalbioticinteractions.org/data.html) - A species interaction repository that can be searched by 'parasite of', 'pathogen of', or 'host of'.
  * [DBatVir](https://github.com/ecohealthalliance/awesome-parasite/blob/master/www.mgc.ac.cn/DBatVir) - A bat virus database curated from Genbank with host traits and summaries by location.